The Most Important Nutrients For Optimal Energy ALL Day Long

 Vitamin B1 is also known as thiamin or thiamine.
-It's water-soluble and very important for energy metabolism and the healthy growth and function of our body's cells.* We can't produce thiamin on our own, which means we have to get it through our diet.
+It's water-soluble and very important for energy metabolism1 and the healthy growth and function of our body's cells.* We can't produce thiamin on our own, which means we have to get it through our diet.
 Great dietary sources of B1 include whole grains, meats, fish, seaweed, sunflower seeds, and black beans.

 All of the B vitamins have more than one name, and vitamin B2's nickname is riboflavin.
-Riboflavin is an important part of two major coenzymes (called FMN and FAD) in the body that are critical for energy production, cellular health, and the metabolism of fats and drugs.*
+Riboflavin is an important part of two major coenzymes2 (called FMN and FAD) in the body that are critical for energy production, cellular health, and the metabolism of fats and drugs.*

 One interesting thing about riboflavin (and other B vitamins as well) is its connection to the bacteria in your gut.
 Certain microbes living in the large intestine can produce riboflavin, which can then be absorbed and used by your body.
 If you need a little extra motivation to eat your veggies, you'll be happy to know that studies have shown that more riboflavin is produced after eating vegetables than meats.